Reuse & Recycling — Why Consider R2?

 Have you thought about what happens to your old cell phone, television set, or computer after you have thrown it away or donated it to a vendor that collects materials for free?
 If you are the management representative for an electronics manufacturer, research laboratory, or waste management/recycling business, have you thought about the effects that electronics might have on the environment if they are disposed of improperly?

-As consumers and corporations become increasingly conscious and concerned about recycling and protecting the environment, the Responsible Recycling Practices Standard, known as R2, is a timely and significant new tool for addressing this serious challenge.
-Developed by a group of recycling stakeholders and facilitated by the EPA, the R2 accreditation standard is a set of voluntary principles and guidelines designed to promote and assess responsible practices for electronics recyclers.
-R2 requires implementing a management system which is accountable for practices affecting worker health and safety, security, the environment, and the downstream management, both domestically and internationally, of end-of-life electronic material and equipment.
+As consumers and corporations become increasingly conscious and concerned about recycling, protecting the environment, and data security, an industry standard for addressing the challenges of electronics recycling is crucial.
+The Reuse & Recycling (R2) Standard, now in its third version, was developed by a group of recycling stakeholders and industry experts.
+A set of voluntary principles and guidelines designed to promote and assess responsible practices for electronics recyclers, R2v3 requires implementing a management system which is accountable for practices affecting worker health and safety, data security, the environment, and the downstream management of end-of-life electronic material and equipment, both domestically and internationally.
 It encompasses rather than replaces the legal obligations of electronics recyclers.
-Additionally, R2 is particularly focused on electronics which contain cathode ray tubes, circuit boards, items containing mercury/PCBs, and batteries, and seeks to ensure that these materials are not incinerated or landfilled.
+The standard prioritizes reuse over recovery or disposal processes in a global effort to minimize electronic waste streams, and promotes standardized testing and grading protocols for consistency across the industry.

-- Promotes safe and effective recovery and reuse of electronic equipment and materials
+- Promotes safe and effective reuse and recovery of electronic equipment and components

-- Guards downstream control of the recycling chain
+- Accountability and downstream control of the recycling chain

 - Demonstrates compliance with domestic and international laws